EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Free increase: any one (1) of: Wisdom, Constitution
 Mobility: 5
 Vitality: 1d6+1
-Passive: They gain 1 additional hp per life die
+Passive: They gain 1 additional hp per life die.

 ### Stoneborne - Cosmic